breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 When we use the search() method, we are only asking for the position of the given expression, that's why we receive only the position where the pattern is found.

-### Using EOL RegEx on JavaScript with RegEx Object
+### Using EOL RegEx in JavaScript with RegEx Object

 The RegEx Object is built in JavaScript and allows us to make use of its methods to search for patterns returning a boolean value.